 Choose the Right Mask

 A cloth face mask provides a physical barrier that helps reduce spread of the virus via droplets from your mouth and nose but allows breathing through the fabric.
 Surgical masks can be used as well, if available, although the CDC is currently asking people to save them for healthcare workers.
-The N95 respirator should be reserved for healthcare workers because they have close contact treating patients.
+The N95 mask or respirator should be reserved for healthcare workers because they have close contact treating patients.

 Cover Your Mouth and Nose with a Snug Fit